 For exceptional service and affordable rates on your California Car Dealer Bond, call 866-357-4405 TODAY!
-Payment options may be available on certain bonds if the annual premium is over $1,500.
+Payment options may be available your dealer bond.

 Why are Bonds Required for a California Car Dealer License?

-A bond protects the public, lenders, the DMV, and other dealers when an auto dealer is not fulfilling their financial obligations.
+A bond protects the public, lenders, the DMV, and other dealers when an auto dealer is not fulfilling its financial obligations.
 A list of bond claim scenarios is located below.